Devi Ranjan Tripathy

-Devi Ranjan Tripathy is an Indian politician of Biju Janata Dal from Odisha.
-He is the current MLA of Odisha Legislative Assembly from Banki (Vidhan Sabha constituency).
-He is the son of Pravat Tripathy who is the senior leader of Biju Janata Dal and 4 times MLA from Banki (Vidhan Sabha constituency).
-He is also the State President of Biju Chhatra Janta Dal, the student wing of Biju Janata Dal.
+Devi Ranjan Tripathy (born 24 December 1987) is an Indian politician from the state of Odisha and a former member of the Biju Janata Dal (BJD).
+He has represented the Banki Assembly constituency in the Odisha Legislative Assembly since 2019.
+He was elected to the Assembly in the 2019 Odisha Legislative Assembly election and was re-elected in the 2024 Odisha Legislative Assembly election.
+He is the son of Pravat Tripathy who was the senior leader of Biju Janata Dal and 4 times MLA from Banki (Vidhan Sabha constituency).
+Devi Ranjan Tripathy previously served as the State President of the Biju Chhatra Janata Dal (BCJD), the student wing of the Biju Janata Dal.